mozilla/experimenter/README.md

 Apply all django migrations to the database.
 This must be run after removing database volumes before starting a dev instance.

-#### make load_locales_countries

-Populates locales and countries in the database from the [Firefox Product Details package](https://pypi.org/project/django-mozilla-product-details/)

 #### make load_dummy_experiments

 Populates the database with dummy experiments of all types/statuses using the test factories